Apple Pay

 To perform a test one-step purchase by performing authorization hold and capture or cancellation via Gate, do the following:

-The full information about purchase process by using Apple Pay through Gate is provided in the section Purchases by using Gate.
+More information about processing purchases by using the Apple Pay method via Gate is provided in the One-time purchases by using Gate section.

 Payment card verification by using Gate

-To perform a test payment card verification by using Gate, send a correct test request for payment card verification to the payment platform and accept a callback with information about the verification result.
+To process a test payment card verification by using Gate, send a valid test request for a verification to the payment platform and receive a final callback with information about the verification result.
+More information about performing payment card verification by using the Apple Pay method via Gate is provided in the Payment card verification section.

 Analysis of payments results